k2view-academy/K2View-Academy/articles/06_LU_tables/01_LU_tables_overview.md

 ### LU Table Structure
 An LU Table window has the following tabs:
-*	Table Columns , holding a list of columns and their definitions.
+*	[Table Columns](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/06_LU_tables/02_create_an_LU_table.md), holding a list of columns and their definitions.
-*	Table Indexes , holding a list of indexes which are added to an LU Table to improve the selection process.
+*	[Table Indexes](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/06_LU_tables/03_table_indexes.md), holding a list of indexes which are added to an LU Table to improve the selection process.
 Each LU Table can have several indexes where each index can contain several columns.
-*	Search , holding  a list of fields available for a cross-instance search.
+*	[Search](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/06_LU_tables/02_create_an_LU_table.md), holding  a list of fields available for a cross-instance search.
 *	<CDC topic> tab, holding a list of fields to be published to an external system (CDC topic) using the CDC mechanism.
-*	Table Properties,  where the table’s properties like the Primary Key, [Sync Method](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/14_sync_LU_instance/04_sync_methods.md) or related Enrichment Functions  are defined.
+*	[Table Properties](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/06_LU_tables/04_table_properties.md),  where the table’s properties like the Primary Key, [Sync Method](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/14_sync_LU_instance/04_sync_methods.md) or related Enrichment Functions  are defined.